Food, Water & Health Tips

 Emergency Medical Assistance

-- Inform your tour provider immediately if unwell
+- Inform your hotel, driver, or tour provider immediately if feeling unwell

 Final Health Tip

-Most travelers visit India without health issues when basic precautions are followed.
-Eat freshly cooked meals, drink safe water, stay hydrated, and listen to your body.
-With sensible preparation, you can enjoy India’s cuisine, culture, and landscapes safely and confidently.
+Most travelers explore India comfortably without health issues when simple precautions are followed.
+Eat freshly cooked meals, drink safe water, stay hydrated, and pace yourself during busy sightseeing days.
+With sensible preparation, you can enjoy India’s food culture, landscapes, and local experiences safely and confidently.

 Is it safe to eat street food in India?